sql-machine-learning/elasticdl/elasticdl/doc/data_preparation_design.md

         '''
         pass
     ```
     This part is not in our current model definition and is to be implemented.
-I think this part is not for data preparation only.
+This part is not for data preparation only.
 It is needed for online serving anyway because the online input is always raw (e.g: text) and this provides the functionality to bind the feature transformation with the model.
 The user may need to install dependencies that the user needs to prepare the data in a new image, which can be derived from the image we provide.

 ### `raw_data_directory`